Probing millicharged particles with NA64 experiment at CERN: Introduction

 The produced millicharged particles elastically scatter on an atomic electrons in the dump, $\chi e \rightarrow \chi e$.
 So the detection of millicharged particles is based on the measurement of low energy electron recoils.
 The millicharge yield from hadrons~\cite{Magill:2018tbb} is suppressed by both the production term $\sim Q_\chi^2$ and the interaction factor~$\sim Q_\chi^2$, such that $N_{\chi \chi} \sim Q_\chi^4$.
 On the other hand, the number of produced millicharged particles at NA64 is proportional to $ Q_\chi^2$ for both electron and muon beams.
 For muon beam significant gains in millicharge sensitivity compared to electron beam may be achieved by optimizing the active target design of NA64.
 In particular, $10^{13}$ muons on target are expected to accumulate at NA64 during the couple of months running.

-In this note we estimate the discovery potential of millicharged particles search at NA64 experiment for both electron and muon beams.
+In this note we estimate the discovery potential of millicharged particles at NA64 experiment for both electron and muon beams.
 We find that muon beam setup of NA64 provides more stringent bounds on electric charge $Q_{\chi}$ in comparison with electron beam.
 The main reason is that $100$-GeV electron beam degrades significantly even in the relatively thin lead target of 40$X_0$ ($\approx$ 20 cm) used at NA64 \footnote{Here $X_0$ is electron radiation length}.
-Therefore, the electron missing momentum yield is suppressed by the electron beam struggling factor $X_0$ and the number of produced millicharged particles is proportional to $N_{\chi \chi} \sim X_0$.
-On the other hand muon radiation length $X_{\mu} \sim (m_{\mu}/m_e)^2 X_0 \gg X_0$ and relativistic $100$ GeV muons pass through the dump with $L \ll X_{\mu}$ without significant loss of muon energy.
+Therefore, the electron missing momentum yield is suppressed by the electron beam attenuation factor $X_0$ and the number of produced millicharged particles is proportional to $N_{\chi \chi} \sim X_0$.
+On the other hand muon radiation length is $X^{\mu}_0 \sim (m_{\mu}/m_e)^2 X_0 \gg X_0$, thus the relativistic $100$ GeV muons pass through the dump with $L \ll X^{\mu}_0$ without significant loss of muon energy.
 This implies that the millicharge production signal in the muon beam experiment is proportional to the length of the target, $N_{\chi \chi} \sim 40 X_0$.\footnote{Here as an estimate we use the length of target for muon experiment $L \sim 40 X_0 \approx 20~cm$.} Furthermore, one can improve the millicharge sensitivity for the muon beam by increasing the effective interacting length of the active lead target.
 For instance, by increasing the length of the target by 4 factor of magnitude, one can extend $Q_{\chi}$ bound by factor 2.
 This provides an excellent opportunity for NA64 with muon beam to probe wider range of millicharge parameter space.
 We also derive NA64 bound on millicharges from recent NA64 experimental bound on $\epsilon$ parameter~\cite{Banerjee:2017hhz} for dark photon model.

 The organization of paper is as follows.
-In next section we collect basic formulae relevant for an estimation of the millicharged particles production rates.
-In section 3 we present results of our calculations.
+In Section~\ref{BASIC} we collect basic formulae which are relevant for an estimation of the millicharged particles production rates.
+In Section~\ref{Elimits} we present bound on $(Q_\chi, m_\chi)$ from NA64e experiment.
+In Section~\ref{MillBounds} we discuss expected limits from combined analysis of NA64$e$ and NA64$\mu$.
 Last section summarises the main results.